-The Urgency Ordinance adopted by the City Council on May 6, 2019, prohibits the approval of any new gas station/fuel station applications in the City not already complete as of the effective date of the ordinance.
-The ordinance currently before the Council for consideration would extend the effective date of Urgency Ordinance 2681 for an additional 10 months and 15 days.
-This extension would preserve the status quo of existing gas stations in the City and provide time for the City to study the potential impacts that new gas station uses may have on nearby neighborhood and sensitive receptors, options for regulating gas station uses in the City, and the practical and legal implications of the various regulatory options.
+The interim ordinance adopted by the City Council on May 6, 2019, prohibits the approval of any new gas station/fuel station applications in the City not already complete as of the effective date of the ordinance.
+The ordinance currently before the Council for consideration would extend the effective date of the moratorium on approval of applications for new gas station uses for an additional period of one year, to March 16, 2021.
+The extension would preserve the status quo of existing gas stations in the City and provide additional time for the City to study the potential impacts that new gas station uses may have on nearby neighborhoods and sensitive receptors, options for regulating gas station uses in the City, and the practical and legal implications of the various regulatory options.
+The additional one-year time extension will provide adequate staff review time since staff hours have largely been devoted to other priority tasks including a number of high-profile development projects in 2019 and early 2020.

-The City Council's adoption of an extension of the urgency ordinance would allow for continued consideration and discussion regarding options for potential new legislation regarding new gas station uses during which new gas station applications would be processed but could not be approved.
+The City Council's extension of the moratorium would allow for continued consideration and discussion regarding options for potential new legislation regarding new gas station uses during which new gas station applications would be processed but could not be approved.
 Following expiration of the interim ordinance, new gas station applications could be approved, subject to any new regulatory requirements that have taken effect during the moratorium period.

-As outlined in the written report (Attachment 2, Exhibit 1), the City has undertaken several measures to date to alleviate the concerns regarding new gas station uses in the City as included in Urgency Ordinance 2681.
-In addition to the adoption of an urgency ordinance, the City Council has initiated discussion about potential legislative options, including the following:
+As outlined in the written report (Attachment 2, Exhibit 1), the City has undertaken several measures to date to alleviate the concerns regarding new gas station uses in the City addressed in Ordinances 2681 and 2688.
+In addition to the adoption of interim ordinances, the City Council has initiated discussion about potential legislative options, including the following:

-- Modification to the IZO and/or SmartCode to prohibit new gas stations uses in all zones; - Modification to the IZO to make new gas station uses subject to a CUP in all zones where they are currently permitted as of right; - Modification to the use tables in the IZO and/or the City's zoning map changing the zones in which gas stations are permitted; - Adoption of specific use criteria for new gas station uses (similar to the approach taken for Bed and Breakfast Inns and Short-Term Vacation Rentals);

-- Adoption of specific use criteria for new gas stations uses when in proximity to sensitive receptors such as residential neighborhoods, schools, parks, etc.; - Adoption limitations on the size (number of pumps/dispensers or annual fuel throughput) of new gas station uses; and/or - Adoption of expanded definitions of gas station uses addressing large gas stations and small gas stations (number or pumps/dispensers or annual fuel throughput), and identification of the appropriate entitlement process (e.g., whether a CUP or use criteria should apply) to address project specific impacts.
+- Modification to the IZO and/or SmartCode to prohibit new gas stations uses in all zones; - Modification to the IZO to make new gas station uses subject to a CUP in all zones where they are currently permitted as of right; - Modification to the use tables in the IZO and/or the City's zoning map changing the zones in which gas stations are permitted; - Adoption of specific use criteria for new gas station uses (similar to the approach taken for Bed and Breakfast Inns and Short-Term Vacation Rentals); - Adoption of specific use criteria for new gas stations uses when in proximity to sensitive receptors such as residential neighborhoods, schools, parks, etc.; - Adoption of limitations on the size (number of pumps/dispensers or annual fuel throughput) of new gas station uses; and/or - Adoption of expanded definitions of gas station uses addressing large gas stations and small gas stations (number or pumps/dispensers or annual fuel throughput), and identification of the appropriate entitlement process (e.g., whether a CUP or use criteria should apply) to address project specific impacts.